jakvbs/gemini-mcp-rs/README.md

 - `SESSION_ID` (string): Resume a previously started Gemini session.
 Use exactly the `SESSION_ID` value returned from an earlier `gemini` tool call (typically a UUID like `89473362-3f12-46e8-adce-05388980dcca`).
-If omitted or empty, a new session is created.
+If omitted, a new session is created.
 Custom labels (for example `"skinbase-tradeit-metrics"`) are not valid session identifiers.
+Never send an empty string value: when starting a new session, omit the `SESSION_ID` field entirely instead of passing `""`.

 ### Return Structure